-The existing Master Plan has an Open Space and Recreation Plan Element providing detailed information on existing and proposed open space preservation and recreational opportunities in the community.
-This Plan supplements the existing Element, as applicable to the Highlands Area, to include the additional information and goals and objectives listed below.
+The existing Master Plan has/does not have an Open Space and Recreation Plan Element providing detailed information on existing and proposed open space preservation and recreational opportunities in the community.
+[If it has one: This Plan supplements the existing Element, as applicable to the Highlands Preservation Area, to include the additional information and goals and objectives listed below.]
+[If it does not: It is the intent of the Planning Board to fully develop and adopt such an Element, applicable at minimum to the Highlands Preservation Area.
+Until such time as that task is complete, the narrative herein shall serve as the Land Preservation & Land Stewardship Plan Element.]

-A mapped inventory of Preserved Lands in the Township Highlands Area, current through , 2009, appears at Exhibit AA, "Preserved Lands" (duplicated from the ERI).
+A mapped inventory of Preserved Lands in the Borough/Township/TownTownship Highlands Preservation Area, current through \\\\\, 2009, appears at Exhibit AA, "Preserved Lands" (duplicated from the ERI).
 This Plan in addition incorporates (from the ERI) Exhibit BB, "Highlands Conservation Priority Areas," Exhibit CC, "Highlands Special Environmental Zone," and Exhibit GG, "Highlands Agricultural Priority Area."
 This Plan recognizes and incorporates the definitions, derivations and delineations used to develop these maps, as provided in the ERI.

-Preserved Lands in the Township Highlands Area include lands under ownership by I the municipality, the county, the state, the federal government and non-profit land trusts.
+Preserved Lands in the Borough/Township/TownTownship Highlands Preservation Area include lands under ownership by [as applicable] the municipality, the county, the state, the federal government and non-profit land trusts.
 In addition, Preserved Lands includes dedicated easements (such as Conservation Easements) to the extent these are currently known and identified (i.e., by deed description) for mapping purposes.
 (The Planning Board recognizes and will address the need for a more complete inventory of all such easements after Basic Plan Conformance has been attained, with the assistance of the Highlands Council.)
 In total, the maps indicate 34,039.38 acres of Preserved Lands.
-Approximately % is currently used for active recreational purposes, 0 % constitutes preserved farmland, and % is set aside for other preservation purposes, including passive recreational uses.
+Approximately 3 % is currently used for active recreational purposes, 0 % constitutes preserved farmland, and 97 % is set aside for other preservation purposes, including passive recreational uses.